 The only way to really improve ground clearance is by fitting taller tires.
 This improves the vehicle’s ability to overcome obstacles in an off-road situation.
 There are a few limitations, especially when it comes to IFS (Independent Front Suspension) 4WD vehicles.

 Let’s now look at a few factors to consider when fitting 33” tires on your truck.

 Minimum Lift Kit for 33”

 When fitting 33” tires on your IFS truck, you’ll need a minimum 2” lift kit installed, if you want to retain maximum flex without scrubbing or reversing at full lock.
 Depending on your 4WD, sometimes this isn’t even enough, since you’ll still need to make additional modifications to prevent scrubbing at full lock.
 This is especially true if you want to retain full maneuverability and articulation which is key for off-road.
 If you opt for 3” or higher, know that there are serious implications to any IFS suspension truck with your CV angles and a diff drop must be your next move.

 Who should fit 33” tires?

 In many instances with IFS trucks, there are a few plastic sections on the inner fender guards that need to be trimmed away for better clearance at full flex and lock.
-So get familiar with your Stanley knife and cutter and do some trimming of those wheel arch/guards where they are making contact.
+So get familiar with your Stanley knife and cutter and do some trimming of those wheel arches/guards where they are making contact.
 Don’t forget the inner guard pinch weld and the inside of the fender flare.
 In most cases they need some trimming, depending on the tire width, lift, and vehicle.

 Fender trimming goes hand in hand with backspacing/Wheel offset as well as how wide the tire is.
 A wider tire will require more wheel arch clearance and room to move when flexing off-road and when turning at full lock.

 When you squeeze oversized tires into a wheel arch without lifting the truck, you’ll need to trim away a lot of the inside fender and arch plastic to allow the tire to tuck behind the arch when turning and flexing off-road.